Training Young Northern Bald Ibises for a 2,300 km Journey: Foster Mothers and Flight Techniques

 The task of training the young birds is taken on by their human foster mothers, Helena Wehner and Barbara Steininger.
 At the beginning of July, at eight in the morning, they sit at a table in a blue tent near Binningen Airport.
 They live here in caravans and tents near Singen, together with camp manager Laura Pahnke, intern Gina Gerecke and dog Bonny.

 The two Waldrapp surrogate mothers can be recognized by their yellow shirts.
-The black-feathered birds with the bare head decorated with crested feathers and the long curved beak were imprinted with this color a few days after hatching.
+The black-feathered birds with the bare head decorated with crested feathers and the long curved beak were imprinted with this color a few days following hatching.
 The choice of color has no fashionable reasons.
 The bright yellow can be seen from afar.
 An advantage that will pay off today.

 Cautious and idiosyncratic young bald ibis